The God Delusion: "God hypothesis"

 Chapter one, "A deeply religious non-believer", seeks to clarify the difference between what Dawkins terms "Einsteinian religion" and "supernatural religion".
 He notes that the former includes quasi-mystical and pantheistic references to God in the work of physicists like Albert Einstein and Stephen Hawking, and describes such pantheism as "sexed up atheism".
 Dawkins instead takes issue with the theism present in religions like Christianity, Islam, and Hinduism.
 The proposed existence of this interventionist God, which Dawkins calls the "God Hypothesis", becomes an important theme in the book.
 He maintains that the existence or non-existence of God is a scientific fact about the universe, which is discoverable in principle if not in practice.

+The book argues against the Five Ways.
+According to Dawkins, "[t]he five 'proofs' asserted by Thomas Aquinas in the thirteenth century don't prove anything, and are easily [...] exposed as vacuous."

 Dawkins summarises the main philosophical arguments on God's existence, singling out the argument from design for longer consideration.
 Dawkins concludes that evolution by natural selection can explain apparent design in nature.

 He writes that one of the greatest challenges to the human intellect has been to explain "how the complex, improbable design in the universe arises", and suggests that there are two competing explanations: